vitaglianog/umls-server/README.md

 ---

-🚀 Now you're ready to query UMLS with natural language through Claude Desktop!
+🎉 **Success!** You now have a powerful UMLS natural language interface running with Docker and MySQL!
+Your system can handle millions of medical records with optimized performance for real-time queries through Claude Desktop.